-- After adding your additives, continually stir until the soap base starts to thicken before pouring into your mold.
+2. After adding your additives, continually stir and wait until the soap base starts to thicken before pouring into mold.

 By doing these three things, the soap base solidifies before the additives can either float or sink, keeping them gloriously suspended throughout the bar.
 It takes a bit of practice, so don’t give up if it doesn’t work perfectly for you the first time.

 But if that sounds too fiddly to you, buy a suspension soap base and you won’t have to worry about it.

 Ready To Get All The Soap Making Details?

 If you’re ready to jump right in, grab my free Quick-Start Guide to Making Soap Without Lye.

 It’s the perfect printable step-by-step of the melt and pour soap making process that you’ll refer back to again and again as you craft your melt and pour soap bars.

 It also includes a cheat sheet with common additive measurements, including fragrance and essential oils, so that you always know exactly how much “fun stuff” to add to your melt and pour soap creations.